 As rescue efforts continue, there are small glimmers of hope.
 Temporary shelters and relief supplies are being distributed to affected families, with the government ensuring free medical treatment for the injured.
 However, the scale of the destruction requires more than immediate relief; long-term rehabilitation plans are crucial to restoring livelihoods and infrastructure.

-Chief Secretary Aryal has promised that the government will expedite relief efforts and allow those displaced to build temporary housing in designated areas.
+Chief Secretary Ek Narayan Aryal has promised that the government will expedite relief efforts and allow those displaced to build temporary housing in designated areas.
 With agriculture, energy, and livestock sectors suffering billions in damages, a comprehensive rehabilitation strategy is needed to bring the country back from the brink.

 For now, Nepal remains in crisis mode.
 The coming days will test the resilience of its people and the effectiveness of its disaster management strategies.
 As more rain looms on the horizon, the nation must brace for the possibility of further devastation—but also hold on to the hope of recovery.